vince-lam/web3-phishing-detection/README.md

 * Assume no class rebalancing is required as the labels are relatively balanced (292:212).
 * Assume k-folds cross-validation is not required due to effectiveness of transfer learning for deep learning models

+### Constraints

-Due to limited time resource (2.5 days), the following constraints will be applied:
+Due to limited time resource (1.5 days), the following constraints will be applied:

 * Will not explore traditional NLP methods and packages, such as nltk and spaCy
 * Data validation excluded